 Flavie Coquel, for women and science

-At 28, Flavie Coquel is a biology researcher atthe Institute of Human Genetics (IGH) and winner of the 2018 L'Oréal-UNESCO "For Women in Science" award.
-Interview.
+At 28, Flavie Coquel is a biology researcher atthe Institute of Human Genetics (IGH) and the 2018 winner of the L’Oréal-UNESCO “For Women in Science” Award.
+An interview.

-Defeating cancer.
-That, in a nutshell, is the new goal that Flavie Coquel set for herself a few months ago.
-At the time, the doctoral student from Artois was working atthe IGH on DNA replication, the process that allows two identical DNA molecules to be obtained from a single cell.
-Under the supervision of Philippe Pasero and Yea-Lih Lin, Flavie discovered that DNA has the ability to extract itself from the nucleus of a cell and, more importantly, that this process triggers an automatic response from the immune system.
-"As demonstrated by the 2018 Nobel Prize winners in medicine, the immune system can play a role in the treatment of cancerous tumors," explains the young woman, whose discovery was quickly hailed by the scientific community—precisely for its therapeutic potential—and was the subject of a noteworthy publication in the journal Nature in April.
+Beating cancer.
+That, in a nutshell, is the new goal Flavie Coquel set for herself a few months ago.
+At the time, the doctoral student from Artois was working atthe IGH on DNA replication—the process by which two identical DNA molecules are produced from a single cell.
+Under the supervision of Philippe Pasero and Yea-Lih Lin, Flavie discovered that DNA has the ability to escape from a cell’s nucleus and—most importantly—that this process triggers an automatic immune response.
+“As demonstrated by the 2018 Nobel Prize in Medicine laureates, the immune system can play a role in the treatment of cancerous tumors,” explains the young woman, whose discovery—quickly hailed by the scientific community precisely for its therapeutic potential—was the subject of a highly acclaimed publication in the journal Nature last April.

 L'Oréal-UNESCO Fellowship

-Born in Metz-en-Couture (62), the daughter of a medical secretary and a farmer, Flavie Coquel enrolled in a prestigious engineering school after graduating from high school with honors in science.
-"It was later on, around the age of 17 or 18, that I developed an interest in science and felt the need to pursue a career with strong practical applications, " explains the young woman, who is currently completing a thesis in biology atthe IGH, where she is struck by the scarcity of women, as in other areas of scientific research.
-With a happy event expected in the spring and a post-doc in Switzerland starting in September on the horizon for this bubbly young woman, Flavie Coquel says she is very proud of the award she has received from the L'Oréal Foundation.
-An award that, much more than a sum of money, has above all given her self-confidence.
+Born in Metz-en-Couture (62), the daughter of a medical secretary and a farmer, Flavie Coquel enrolled in a prestigious engineering school after earning a science-focused high school diploma with honors.
+“It wasn’t until later, around age 17 or 18, that my interest in science and the desire to pursue a career with strong practical applications really took hold, explains the young woman, who is currently finishing her biology thesis atthe IGH, where the scarcity of women—as in other areas of scientific research—strikes a chord with her.
+With a happy event expected in the spring and a “postdoc” in Switzerland starting in September on the horizon for this vibrant young woman, Flavie Coquel says she is very proud of the award she received from the L’Oréal Foundation.
+An award that, far more than a sum of money, has above all given her self-confidence.

-The L'Oréal-UNESCO "For Women in Science" Award promotes the role of women in scientific research.
-Created in 1998, it is awarded annually by the L'Oréal Foundation to young female researchers who have contributed to the advancement of science through the excellence of their research work.
+The L’Oréal-UNESCO “For Women in Science” Award promotes the role of women in scientific research.
+Established in 1998, it is awarded annually by the L’Oréal Foundation to young female researchers whose outstanding research has contributed to the advancement of science.

 [1] James Allison and Tasuku Hon